Daniel Dulany the Elder

-Daniel Dulany the Elder (1685–1753) was a prominent lawyer and land-developer in colonial Maryland, who held a number of colonial offices.
+Daniel Dulany the Elder (1685–1753) was a lawyer and land-developer in colonial Maryland, who held a number of colonial offices.
 In 1722 Dulany wrote a pamphlet entitled The Right of the Inhabitants of Maryland, to the Benefit of the English Laws, asserting the rights of Marylanders over the Proprietary Government.

 Early life

 Dulany was born in Upperwoods, Queen's County, Ireland about 1685.
-In November 1702, a flotilla of merchantmen, known as the "Armada of 100 ships" Sailed for the Chesapeake Bay, arriving in March, 1703.
-Dulany, along with two older brothers (William and Joseph) landing at Port Tobacco, and became indentured to Colonel George Plater II for a three-year period.
+In November 1702, a flotilla of merchantmen, known as the "Armada of 100 ships" sailed for the Chesapeake Bay, arriving in March, 1703.
+Dulany, along with two older brothers (William and Joseph) landed at Port Tobacco, and became indentured to Colonel George Plater II for a three-year period.
 Plater put Dulany to work as a law clerk.
-In 1706, after the indenture was over, Dulany traveled to London, in order to study law.

-Dulany returned to Maryland and in 1709 was admitted to the Charles County bar.
+In 1709 Dulany was admitted to the Charles County bar.
+In 1717 Dulany was admitted to Gray's Inn.

 Politics

 In 1720, Dulany moved to Annapolis.
-In 1722, he was elected to represent the town in the Maryland General Assembly where he was to serve for the next twenty years.
+In 1722, he was elected to represent the town in the Lower House of the Maryland General Assembly.
+From 1724 until 1739, he represented Anne Arundel County in the Lower House.
+He again represented Annapolis from 1739 to 1742 before being elected to the Upper House in 1742 and remaining in that office until his death in 1753.

 At that time the Province of Maryland was under the proprietary governorship of Charles Calvert, 5th Baron Baltimore.
 Lord Baltimore vetoed a bill in 1722 which the General Assembly had passed in order to bring the colony fully under all English statute law.
-Dulany led protests against this, writing a pamphlet entitled "The Right of the Inhabitants of Maryland, to the Benefit of the English Laws".
+Dulany led protests against this, writing a pamphlet in 1728 entitled "The Right of the Inhabitants of Maryland, to the Benefit of the English Laws".

 Lord Baltimore later appointed Dulany to the posts of Receiver General, Judge of Admiralty, and Commissary General, as well as appointing him to the Governor's Council.